 John F. Szabo

 He has more than 20 years of leadership experience in public libraries.
 Throughout his career, Szabo has championed innovative library services that address critical communityneeds in areas including health disparities, workforce development, adult literacy, school readiness and emergent literacy for preschoolers.Szabo’s previous experience includes serving as the director of the Atlanta-Fulton Public Library System (2005-2012), Clearwater (FL) Public Library System (1998-2005), PalmHarbor (FL) Public Library (1995-1998), Robinson (IL) Public Library District (1992-1995).

 Szabo received his master’s degree in information and library studies at University of Michigan and his bachelor’s degree in telecommunications from University of Alabama.
 He completed the Senior Executives in State and Local Government program at Harvard University’s John F. Kennedy School of Government.
-He participated in a Group Study Exchange with Rotary International, visiting libraries and archives in Sicily and the Aeolian Islands.
+He also participated in a Group Study Exchange with Rotary International, visiting libraries and archives in Sicily and the Aeolian Islands.

 He is a former member of the Executive Board of the Urban Libraries Council, a past president of the Florida Library Association, and past president of the Tampa Bay Library Consortium Board of Directors.
 Szabo has also served as an OCLC Global Council Delegate and as a Councilor-at-Large of the American Library Association.
 In November 2014, he will join the Board of Trustees of OCLC.